janampatel/CNN-for-Pollution/README.md

+**Animal Classification**

-90 different animal calss images.
+There are 90 different animal class images.

 1. Dataset Preparation:
    - Organize the dataset for one-vs-rest classification.
 Perform binary classification using existing architectures and then restructure for 5-class classification.
 Use 3-fold cross-validation to assess the model.